auth0/docs/articles/api-auth/tutorials/password-grant.md

 If you need the user's claims you can include the scope `openid` to your request.
 If the API uses `RS256` as the [signing algorithm](/tokens/concepts/signing-algorithms), the Access Token will now also include `/userinfo` as a valid <dfn data-key="audience">audience</dfn>.
 You can use this Access Token to invoke the [/userinfo endpoint](/api/authentication#get-user-info) and retrieve the user's claims.
 :::

-### Realm Support
+### Realm support

-A extension grant that offers similar functionality with the **Resource Owner Password Grant**, including the ability to indicate a specific realm, is the `http://auth0.com/oauth/grant-type/password-realm`.
+An extension grant that offers similar functionality to ROPG, including the ability to indicate a specific realm, is the `http://auth0.com/oauth/grant-type/password-realm`.

 Realms allow you to keep separate user directories and specify which one to use to the token endpoint.